Soupraa/on-track/README.md

 ## How to build
 - run "yarn"
-- run "yarn electron:dev" to run dev version locally\
+- run "yarn electron:dev" to run dev version locally

 ## Extras
+This is an unsigned product so there maybe anti-virus warnings.
 Enjoy simplfied tasking.